mindspore-lab/mindcv/README.md

 - tqdm
 - openmpi 4.0.3 (for distributed mode)

-To install the dependent packages, please run
+To install the dependency, please run
 ```shell
 pip install -r requirements.txt
 ```

-MindSpore can be easily installed by following the [official instruction](https://www.mindspore.cn/install) where you can select your hardware platform for the best fit.

-To run training in distributed mode, [openmpi](https://www.open-mpi.org/software/ompi/v4.0/) is needed.
+MindSpore can be easily installed by following the official [instruction](https://www.mindspore.cn/install) where you can select your hardware platform for the best fit.
+To run in distributed mode, [openmpi](https://www.open-mpi.org/software/ompi/v4.0/) is required to install.

 The following instructions assume the desired dependency is fulfilled.

 ### Install with pip
+MindCV can be installed with pip.
 ```shell
 pip install https://github.com/mindlab-ai/mindcv/releases/download/v0.0.1-alpha/mindcv-0.0.1a0-py3-none-any.whl
 ```

 ### Install from source
+To install MindCV from source, please run,
 ```shell
 # Clone the mindcv repository.
 git clone https://github.com/mindlab-ai/mindcv.git